apache/iceberg/docs/docs/spark-ddl.md

 #### `ALTER TABLE ...
 CREATE BRANCH`

 Branches can be created via the `CREATE BRANCH` statement with the following options:

 * Do not fail if the branch already exists with `IF NOT EXISTS`
 * Update the branch if it already exists with `CREATE OR REPLACE`
-* Create at a snapshot
+* Create a branch at a specific snapshot
-* Create with retention
+* Create a branch with a specified retention period

 ```sql
 -- CREATE audit-branch at current snapshot with default retention.